Meeting Mrs. Kjellberg

 My eyes widen.
 "Oh."
 Holy shit, that is young!

 "She had very unique tastes," he says softly.
-"I was her submissive for five years."
+"I was her submissive until I turned 18."
 He shrugs.

 "Oh."
 My brain has frozen, stunned into inactivity by this admission.